Bobakanoosh/HabitKeeper/README.md

 ## License

-This project is licensed under the GNUv3 License - see the [LICENSE](LICENSE.md) file for details
+This project is licensed under the AGPL-3.0 License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments
 Thanks to p5js for making this idea possible!